 No fridge repair job is beyond the call our expert technicians.
 We are ready to handle every refrigerator service call and question for our Metro Vancouver customers.
-We always supply upfront pricing, free quotes, and friendly customer service.
+We always supply upfront pricing, and friendly customer service.

 We've come a long way since the days of root cellars and iceboxes.
 Modern fridges boast a huge variety of features: ice-makers, drawer-style freezers, water dispensers, different door styles and much more.
 With added parts and functions come more potential problems and maintenance, but ElectraFix Appliance Repair's technicians are up to date on all makes and models of fridges.
 From house hold fridges to commercial kitchen freezers we handle it all.

 All of our fridge repair services (parts and labour) are fully guaranteed and we only use brand specific parts direct from the original manufacturer (OEM parts) for all our repairs.
 This gives you the best quality repair, longest warranty and peace of mind.

 We take all the worry out of expensive repair bills.
 Our invoices and billing are straight to the point.
 It's that simple.
 And, its one of the main reasons ElectraFix Appliance Repair has grown to become one of Vancouver's favorite fridge repair companies.

 If your fridge is not cold but the freezer is ok you are encountering a pretty common issue for a household fridge.
 Most of the time this might be caused due to a faulty evaporator fan, frosted evaporator coils or a faulty damper control.
 No worries it is a pretty easy fix and we are able to help same day in most cases.

 Condenser Coils: The condenser coils are located under the fridge and can easily get dirty.
 These coils help dissipate heat as refrigerant moves through them.
 If the coils get dirty they don't work as well and need to be cleaned.
 Yeah, an easy fix!